The Ultimate Guide to OTT Content Monetization

 A streaming service sells the right to consume video content directly to viewers.
 The content can be an original production (such as Disney+’s Obi-Wan Kenobi ), licensed from another party (such as Netflix streaming ABC’s Grey’s Anatomy), or acquired through a merger/acquisition (such as the WarnerMedia/Discovery merger).

-An ad-supported service or smart TV (also known as CTV) device manufacturer is compensated by brands in exchange for displaying their advertisements to viewers.
+An ad-supported service is compensated by brands in exchange for displaying their advertisements to viewers.
 For example, Samsung’s demand side platform (DSP), Samsung Ads, sells inventory to parties such as sell-side platforms (SSPs) that represent advertising brands.
 OTT advertising is a complex ecosystem with multiple players and specialized revenue models.

 In this article, we will focus on content sellers seeking to monetize content by licensing to OTT streaming services.